awsdocs/amazon-sns-developer-guide/doc_source/sns-setting-up.md

 ## Step 1: Create an AWS account and an IAM administrator user<a name="create-aws-account"></a>

 To access any AWS service, you must first create an [AWS account](https://aws.amazon.com/)\.
-This is an Amazon account that can use AWS products\.
 You can use your AWS account to view your activity and usage reports and to manage authentication and access\.

 1. Navigate to the [AWS home page](https://aws.amazon.com/), and then choose **Create an AWS Account**\.